prepend-docker/jira-software/README.md

 * `atlassian/jira-core:8.3`
 * `atlassian/jira-core:8.3.0`

-All versions from 7.13+ are available
+latest version of 7.13 is available

 # License